usman-pirzada/usman-pirzada/README.md

-# Hello, I'm Muhammad Usman Pirzada 👋
+# Hello, I'm Muhammad Usman 👋

 🎓 A Computer Science student with a strong interest in **problem-solving, object-oriented design**, and building a solid foundation in **software development**.